offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

 * live configuration changes: EBS volumes may be resized and change type while they're in use.

 * live snapshotting: EBS snapshots accurately capture the state of the EBS volume at the moment which a snapshot was triggered.
-The EBS volume is still usable as snapshotting occurs, but subsequent reads/writes won't included in the EBS snapshot.
+The EBS volume is still usable as snapshotting occurs, but subsequent reads/writes won't be included in the EBS snapshot.

   Likewise, an EBS volume is usable while restoring from a snapshot.
-If a block is accessed before it's been restored from the snapshot, the restoration process will prioritize to be retrieved it immediately, blocking until it's available.
+If a block is accessed before it's been restored from the snapshot, the restoration process will prioritize it to be retrieved immediately, blocking until it's available.

   EBS snapshotting is incremental, meaning that subsequent snapshots only store changed blocks.